n6ls0n/learn-opengl-playground/README.md

 - We create the depth map by rendering the scene (from the light's perspective) using a view and projection matrix specific to that light source.

-- This projection and view matrix together form a transformation T that transforms any 3D position to the light's visible coordinate space
+- This projection and view matrix together form a transformation T matrix that transforms any 3D position to the light's visible coordinate space

 - A directional light doesn't have a position as it's modelled to be infinitely far away.
 However, for the sake of the shadow mapping we need to render the scene from a light's perspective and thus render the scene from a position somewhere along the lines of the light direction